Fathers, do not exasperate your children;

 By modeling before his children grace, and by demonstrating grace to his children, then the father would not exasperate his children, meaning the father would not cause his children to get down, give up, and go away by being overly hard on his children.
 Instead, his children would be drawn to him because of the overflowing grace of God coming through the father to his children.
 Therefore, creating a home of grace.

 By creating a home of grace through consistently modeling the Lord's grace before his children, and then teaching his children about the Lord's grace, fathers make the teaching about our Lord and Savior attractive to their children (Titus 2:10), which then helps lead them to salvation by grace (Titus 2:11).
 Once experiencing the salvation of grace, then children experience the transformation of grace (Titus 2:11-14).

-So often in Christian homes, we want to have perfectly obedient children, and when they are not perfect, we get mad at our children.
-They become the objects of our anger, punishment, and wrath.
-Yet, it is actually the imperfection of our children that create their need for grace.
+So often in some Christian homes, parents want to have perfectly obedient children, and when they are not perfect, they get mad at their children.
+Children become the objects of their parent's anger, punishment, and wrath.
+Yet, it is actually the imperfection of children that create their need for grace.
 It was our imperfections that made us the objects of God's grace that he so lovingly, kindly, compassionately, and mercifully lavished upon us.
 Now, as fathers and mothers, we demonstrate the same grace to our children that our Father has demonstrated to us.
-In a home of grace, our children become the objects of our grace, rather than our wrath.
+In a home of grace, our children become the objects of our grace rather than our wrath.

 There is a popular parenting curriculum used by many churches today called Growing Kid's God's Way.
 It focuses on getting children to behave right.
 Please know Focus on the Family does not recommend this curriculum because it can be harsh and abusive, causing the exasperation of children.
 They may behave correctly externally, but much damaged can be done in the heart of the child internally